DanielDiazHernandezPP/ProntoPagaDocs/reference/ProntoPaga API/quick-guide-doc.md

 deprecated: false
 hidden: false
 metadata:
-  title: ''
+  title: 'How to use our documentation? '
   description: >-
-    The ProntoPaga Quick Guide describes the structure of its Technical Documentation, which includes tabs for Integration Guides, Recipes, API Reference, and Changelog, providing details on how to use each section to facilitate integration and use of the API.
+    The ProntoPaga Quick Guide describes the structure of its technical documentation, which includes tabs for Integration Guides, Recipes, API Reference, and Changelog, providing details on how to use each section to facilitate integration and use of the API.
   keywords:
     - api use
-    - ' quick guide'
+    - quick guide Prontopaga
-    - ' prontopaga'
-    - ' api'
+    - documentation Prontopaga
-    - ' api reference'
-    - ' integration guides'
+    - acceder a la documentación de Prontopaga
+    - cómo usar la documentación de Prontopaga
   robots: index
 next:
   description: ''